Free Shipping on Orders over $75 to the Contiguous US

 These will be a little shorter (about five to seven inches), and more slender, but are typically very sweet.
 They’re ready in 55-60 days, depending on your growing region.
 Try ‘Yaya’ for an early, sweet, and USDA organic Nelson type and ‘Mokum’ for a slender Amsterdam-type.

 Storage carrots should be sown in the summer for a fall harvest.
-You can also sow them a bit later if you plan to overwinter as they can tolerate frost.
+You can also sow them a bit later if you plan to overwinter, as they can tolerate frost.
 They’ll take about 75 days to reach maturity, a bit longer when the weather cools down.

-Remove the row cover once carrots germinate and switch over to drip irrigation.
-Drip irrigation will get water right down to the roots, where it’s most important.
-When overhead watering, you’ll lose a lot of moisture to evaporation before getting absorbed into the soil, especially in the heat of summer.
-Carrots need about an inch of water when they’re young and about two inches a week as they’re developing.
-Less water will negatively affect their flavor and overall growth.
+Remove the row cover once the carrots germinate, then switch to drip irrigation.
+Drip irrigation delivers water directly to the roots, where it’s most effective.
+When overhead watering, you’ll lose significant moisture to evaporation before it gets absorbed into the soil, especially in the heat of summer.

 A flame weeder is a great investment for a small-scale farm and an effective way to rid your garden beds of new, tiny weeds.
-A flame weeder is a small torch you point at the soil surface and scorch everything growing above the surface, smoothing the bed back out.
+A flame weeder is a small torch you point at the soil surface to scorch everything growing above the surface, smoothing the bed back out.
 Timing is very important with this method, so listen up.

-Pro tip: One way to avoid mistakenly flame-weeding your carrots is to use an “indicator seed.”
+Bootstrap tip: One way to avoid mistakenly flame-weeding your carrots is to use an “indicator seed.”
 On the same day as you sow carrots, throw in a few beet seeds at the end of the bed.
 Depending on the time of year, the beets will germinate about 1-3 days before the carrots, and this is your signal to get your flame-weeding pants on!

 Cultivate in between rows of carrots when they’re about three weeks post-germination using a gentle wire weeder.
 The bed might require one more cultivation a few weeks later, but at that point, the carrots should shade anything else out, leaving you with a lush bed of carrot tops and nothing else.

-If your soil is amply moist, you may be able to gently wiggle carrots out of the ground but have a digging fork on standby.
+If your soil is amply moist, you may be able to gently wiggle carrots out of the ground, but have a digging fork on standby.
 Use this carefully so you’re not forking the carrots, but rather straight down in between rows.

 The carrot rust fly, cutworms, and click beetles are among the most common carrot pests.